Ongoing Strategic Assessment

 Hawaii-Specific Signposts

-• Hawaiian Electric publishes (or does not publish) ECRC scenario analysis
+• Hawaiian Electric publishes ECRC scenario analysis tied to current benchmark ranges

-• Jones Act waiver petition filed or denied
+• Jones Act waiver petition is filed or placed in ready-to-file status

 Key Uncertainties